 Every year the summer season is filled with a wide verity of mangoes in the market.
 Being an Indian who grown with mango, really enjoys this nature’s gift.
 We make numerous recipes with mango as the main ingredient.
-And this spicy mango sauce recipe is one of the best we all love.
+And this spicy mango sauce is one of the best we all love.

 Most of the recipes we keep making it every summer.
 And I have shared with you many like this, mango juice.
-More importantly, I cannot skip making or sharing this incredible spicy mango sauce recipe with you this summer.
-This hot mango sauce recipe is such a versatile recipe that perfectly combines with shrimp, fish, or chicken.
+More importantly, I cannot skip making or sharing this incredible spicy mango sauce with you this summer.
+This hot mango sauce is such a versatile recipe that perfectly combines with shrimp, fish, or chicken.